Who is eligible to apply?

 Each application must focus on how the city addressed one public problem.
-If your city would like to share multiple strategies for consideration, please submit a separate application for each strategy.
-There is no limit to the number of applications that your city can submit.
-If your city submit multiple strategies and is selected as a finalist, we will clearly indicate which strategy is being considered in the finalist round.
+If your city would like to share how it addressed additional public problems, please submit a separate application for each.
+Cities may submit up to three applications.
+If your city submits multiple applications, a maximum of one may be selected as a finalist.
+We will clearly indicate which application is being considered in the finalist round.

 Who can submit an application?

-Applications must be submitted by a representative of your city under the direction and approval of an authorized executive or body (e.g., mayor, deputy mayor, chief executive, city manager, or equivalent).
-Applications must be endorsed by the authorized executive or body.
+Applications must be submitted by a representative of the city under the direction, approval, and endorsement of an authorized executive or body (e.g., mayor, chief executive, city manager, or equivalent).

 How do I submit my application?

-Applications are only accepted through the Engaged Cities Award website.
+Applications are only accepted through the Engaged Cities Award website (engagedcitiesaward.org).
 You may download a copy of the questions to prepare answers before submitting them on the website.
-You may also save the online application in-process and return to the application to review your entry prior to submission.
+You may also save the online application in-process and return to it to complete and review your entry prior to submission.
 Once an application is submitted, it is not possible to edit further.

 When are applications due?

 How many questions are on the application?

-The application consists of five questions, each ranging from 1,000 – 1,500 characters.
-Cities are also encouraged to submit a short 30 – 60 second video that explains why your strategy should be selected as a winner.
-The production quality of the video will not be a factor in the evaluation rubric.
+The application consists of five questions, each ranging from 250 to 350 words.
+As part of the application, cities are also encouraged to submit a short 30 – 90 second video (via hyperlink only) that explains why your application should be selected as a winner.
+The production quality of the video will not be a factor in evaluation.

 Is there a language requirement for the application?

 Yes.
-Your application, including answers to the questions and optional video, must be submitted in English.
+All applications, including answers to the questions and optional video, must be submitted in English.
 The video may be subtitled or dubbed in English.